CLASSES

 Czech and Slovak Language Classes for Adults

-Fall trimester: Week of September 29 – Week of December 1 or 8
+Fall trimester: Week of September 28 – Week of November 30 or December 7

 Learn Czech or Slovak with Sokol Minnesota!